Writer | Professor | Philosopher | Theologian

 Hue Woodson is an Assistant Professor of English at Tarrant County College in Fort Worth, TX.

-He holds a Doctor of Philosophy (Ph.D.) in English from the University of Texas at Arlington.
+He holds a Doctor of Philosophy (Ph.D.) in English from The University of Texas at Arlington.
 His dissertation is entitled, "Post-Factum Studies in Trans-corporeal Rhetoric: Triangularities in Genre, Ethics, and Aesthetics in Kenneth Burke and Michel Foucault."

 He is the author of Heideggerian Theologies: The Pathmarks of John Macquarrie, Rudolf Bultmann, Paul Tillich, and Karl Rahner (Wipf and Stock, 2018), A Theologian's Guide to Heidegger (Wipf and Stock, 2019), Existential Theology: An Introduction (Wipf and Stock, 2020), and The Philosophy of Christology: From the Bultmannians to Derrida, 1951-2002 (Wipf and Stock, 2022).